-Mark Raugas practiced modern jujutsu derived from Karate, Judo and Aikido, from 1989 to 2004.
-Since that time he has focused his martial arts practice on Chinese Internal Martial Arts and classical Japanese kenjutsu.
-The first internal martial art he learned was Gao Lineage Bagua from Robert Galeone, a Bagua student of Allen Pittman.
-Mark later taught one of his jujutsu students, Ben Lawner, the Gao Bagua, and in doing so they re-examined their previous modern jujutsu practice, paring it down and reworking it to be compatible with ideas drawn from bagua.
+I practiced a form of modern jujutsu derived from Karate, Judo and Aikido, from 1989 to 2004.
+Since that time I have focused my martial arts practice on Chinese Internal Martial Arts and classical Japanese kenjutsu.
+The first internal martial art I learned was Gao Lineage Bagua from Robert Galeone, a Bagua student of Allen Pittman.
+Over time, I re-examined my modern jujutsu practice, paring it down and reworking it to be compatible with ideas drawn from bagua.

 Gassankan Jujutsu is organized into eight sections of forms called kata.
 Each kata is a short form practiced with a partner to develop locking, grappling, and throwing skills in practitioners who are learning Baguazhang.
 Bagua often presupposed an existing skill set in its practitioners; some view Baguazhang as a "finishing school" of martial arts.
 This curriculum is designed to provide a basic skill set in close quarter combat that can be further enhanced and refined by a study of Bagua.

 I currently live in Seattle and focus my training efforts on Jikishinkage-ryu kenjutsu and the arts of Yin Cheng Gong Fa.
 My student Benjamin Lawner, who currently resides near Pittsburgh, is ranked chuden in Gassankan Jujutsu and has permission to share his knowledge of that practice.
 Gassankan Jujutsu is an independent art, focused on self-defense, and can be a good introduction to internal martial arts.